mianwerad007/Ultimate-IDM/README.md

 * **Universal Media Grabber:** Download 4K videos or extract MP3s from almost any platform.
 * **Smart Monitoring:** No need to manually paste links; the app watches your clipboard for you.
 * **Advanced Networking:** Full support for custom proxies and the `myidm://` protocol.
-*

 📥 How to Install & Run
+Follow these steps to get UDM running on your system:

+Download the Package:

-Download the Release: Go to the Releases section on the right side of this GitHub page and download the UDM_Portable.zip file.
+Navigate to the Releases section on the right side of this GitHub repository.

+Download the latest UDM_Portable.zip file.

-Extract the Files: Right-click the downloaded .zip and select Extract All.
+Extract the Files:

+Right-click the downloaded .zip file and select Extract All.

+Important: Keep all files together in the same folder.
+Do not move downloader.exe away from its support files.

+Verify Dependencies:

-Check Dependencies: Ensure that aria2c.exe, yt-dlp.exe, and the included .dll files are in the same folder as downloader.exe.
+Ensure the following files are present in the extracted folder to avoid "Entry Point Not Found" errors:

+downloader.exe (The main application)

+aria2c.exe & yt-dlp.exe (The core engines)

+Required DLLs: libwinpthread-1.dll, libgcc_s_seh-1.dll, and libstdc++-6.dll

+Run the Application:

-Run the App: Double-click downloader.exe to start.
+Double-click downloader.exe to launch the V13 Gold interface 🛠 Troubleshooting

-🛠 Troubleshooting: "Entry Point Not Found"
-If you see an error mentioning nanosleep64:
+If you receive a "Procedure entry point nanosleep64 could not be located" error:

-Update Windows: Ensure your Windows 10 or 11 is up to date.
+Ensure your Windows OS is fully updated.

-Install Runtimes: Download and install the Microsoft Visual C++ Redistributable.
+Install the Microsoft Visual C++ Redistributable.

-Check DLLs: Make sure libwinpthread-1.dll is present in the application folder.
+Confirm that libwinpthread-1.dll is in the same directory as your .exe.